Frequently Asked Questions

 - How will this information be used in your selection process?

 - We remain committed to artistic and literary excellence.
 Applicants, as always, will be selected on the strength of their submitted portfolios.
 Information regarding the self-reported racial identity of our applicants will remain anonymous in the early stages of our selection process.
-We will start to include race as an additional factor in our decision-making only after applicants have already demonstrated their excellence.
+We include race as an additional factor in our decision-making only after applicants have already demonstrated their excellence.